YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I check hair caliber, curl, color contrast, density, and how much coverage the patient expects.
 Fine, straight, dark hair on light scalp can look thinner than thicker or wavier hair even with the same graft number.
 This changes the surgical plan.

 Medical treatment does not replace surgery when there is a true surgical target, but it can change whether surgery is wise now.
-In PCOS-related hair loss, treatment may help stabilize the surrounding native hair, reduce active shedding, and make the surgical target easier to judge.
+In related to PCOS hair loss, treatment may help stabilize the surrounding native hair, reduce active shedding, and make the surgical target easier to judge.

 No single routine fits every patient.
-Some women may be using topical minoxidil, oral minoxidil, spironolactone, hormonal treatment, or other medication under the care of their dermatologist, gynecologist, or endocrinologist.
+Some women may be using topical minoxidil, oral minoxidil, spironolactone, hormonal treatment, or other medication managed by their dermatologist, gynecologist, or endocrinologist.
 What matters here is stability.
 If several treatments are being changed close to surgery, nobody knows what caused shedding, irritation, improvement, or side effects.

 A female hairline should frame the face softly.
 It should not look like a dense wall of grafts.
 If the patient already has fine native hair, the transplanted density must blend with what will remain after future hair loss is considered.

-For part-line or mid-scalp thinning, the judgment is different.
+For part line or middle scalp thinning, the judgment is different.
 The goal may be to reduce scalp visibility under normal light, not to create the density of teenage hair.
 It is better to say that clearly before surgery than let the patient discover it after grafts have already been used.

 When PCOS is involved, I consider whether the patient’s main concern is hairline shape, visible scalp, overall volume, or fear that the hair loss is still moving.
 These are not the same problem, and they should not receive the same surgical plan.

-PCOS can explain androgen-related thinning, but it should not become a label that hides everything else.
-A woman can have PCOS and still have traction injury, alopecia areata, scarring alopecia, low ferritin, thyroid disease, medication-related shedding, or telogen effluvium.
+PCOS can explain related to androgen activity thinning, but it should not become a label that hides everything else.
+Female pattern hair loss can overlap with PCOS, and it can also appear when androgen tests are not clearly high.
+A woman can have PCOS and still have traction injury, alopecia areata, scarring alopecia, low ferritin, thyroid disease, medication related shedding, or telogen effluvium.

 For example, tight hairstyles and extensions can create a very different surgical question.
 A patient with edge loss from pulling should understand how traction alopecia can be treated with a hair transplant only after the pulling has stopped and the area is stable.